tasnaps/FileCategorizer/README.md

 ## Overview

-The Ebook Organizer Application is designed to streamline the organization of your ebook files by leveraging metadata exported from Calibre (in CSV format), file-based metadata extraction (from EPUBs and PDFs), and a zero-shot classification pipeline using Hugging Face's transformers.
+The Ebook Organizer Application streamlines the organization of your ebook files by leveraging metadata exported from Calibre (in CSV format), file-based metadata extraction (from EPUBs and PDFs), and a zero-shot classification pipeline using Hugging Face's transformers.
 The application supports two primary modes:

-### Please note that the program goes through recursively all the folders in the target directory.

 1. **Predicted Genre Mode:**
-   Uses fuzzy matching of CSV metadata combined with file metadata to assign a genre automatically.
+   Uses fuzzy matching of CSV metadata combined with file metadata to automatically assign a genre.
 Files are moved into subfolders based on the predicted genre.

 2. **Custom Classification Tag Mode:**
    Allows you to specify a custom genre (e.g., "Romance") and a confidence threshold via the GUI.
-When enabled, only files that meet or exceed the threshold for the custom tag are moved.
-In this mode, files that qualify are moved directly to the target directory (without creating a subfolder), and files that do not meet the threshold are left in place.
+When enabled, only files that meet or exceed the threshold for the custom tag are moved directly into the target directory (without creating a subfolder).
+Files that do not meet the threshold remain in their original location.

 Additionally, you can choose to:
 - Use file metadata only (ignoring CSV data).
 - Organize by author name instead of genre.

+**Please note:** The program recursively processes all folders within the source directory.

 A Tkinter-based graphical user interface (GUI) provides an easy way to configure options, select folders and files, and monitor progress.